civichacker/schemamodels/README.md

 When I have a valid JSON Schema, I can create a new Python dataclass with one line of code.

-## Licensing
+## License

 This codebase is licensed under the GPLv3+ and therefore the use, inclusion, modification, and distribution of this software is governed by the GPL.

-You may opt-out of the obligations of the GPL by obtaining a commercial license.
-Contact `licensing AT civichacker.com` for more details.
+If you are planning to use schemamodels in a commercial product or wish to opt-out of the obligations of the GPL, please reach out to license@civichacker.com.